-To strengthen the security of your account, you can set up 2-Step Verification (also known as 2-Factor Authentication or 2FA) as explained in Use 2-Step Verification to strengthen account security.
-Once you set up 2-Step Verification, you are required to enter a verification code in addition to your Adobe account before you enter your Adobe ID password.
+To strengthen the security of your account, you can set up 2-step verification (also known as 2-factor authentication or 2FA) as explained in Use 2-step verification to strengthen account security.
+Once you set up 2-step verification, you are required to enter a verification code in addition to your Adobe account before you enter your Adobe ID password.
 You can receive the verification code on your mobile number or on your email address.
-You can also set up an authenticator app, such as Google Authenticator, to generate a verification code.
+You can also set up an authenticator app, such as Adobe Authenticator or Google Authenticator, to generate a verification code.